scalikejdbc/scalikejdbc.github.io/source/documentation/query-inspector.html.md

 }
 ```

-Since version 2.2.1, you can attach tags to each query.
-This feature will help you when classifying queries.
+Additionally, from version 2.2.1, you can use tags to categorize queries for better classification and analysis:

 ```scala
 GlobalSettings.taggedQueryCompletionListener = (sql: String, params: Seq[Any], millis: Long, tags: Seq[String]) => {